libxmq/xmq/README.md

 # Rules

-Xmq reserves six single character tokens `='(){}` and whitespace `space tab lf cr` + unicode whitespace, and whenever a text string, be it a key or value, contains the reserved characters, it has to be quoted with single quotes.
+Xmq reserves six single character tokens `='(){}` and whitespace `space tab lf cr` + unicode whitespace, and whenever a text string, contains the reserved characters, it has to be quoted with single quotes.
 Two consecutive single quotes are an empty string.
 Use n+1 quotes (minimum 3) to quote strings with n quotes.

+Only value strings have to be quoted.
+The keys (aka the tag names are limited to the standard xml tag rules, which prohibits the reserved characters anyway.

 No quotes needed for numbers: `12.4` files with slashes: `/alfa/beta.txt` files with backslashes: `C:\Foo\bar.png` strings with backslashes: `"info%d\n"` tags: `<info>`